 Strawberry syrup recipe FAQ

 Can I use frozen strawberries in this recipe?

 Yes.
 Just be sure your frozen berries are unsweetened.
 You also may not have to slice them after thawing, depending on how soft they are.

-This recipe is made with fresh, natural ingredients and it doesn't have any artificial flavors, colors or dyes.
+This recipe is made with fresh, natural ingredients and it doesn’t have any artificial flavors, colors or dyes.
 But it does have added sugar.
-Please read the recipe card below to review the nutritional content and choose if it's the right recipe for you.
+Please read the recipe card below to review the nutritional content of this fruit syrup and choose if it’s the right recipe for you.

 It’s not organic as written, but it can easily be an organic strawberry syrup recipe by using organic strawberries and organic sugar.

 - 1/2 cup sugar